 Is it worth a divorce race to start divorce proceedings in a divorce country of choice?

-• I am certain that I want to get divorced?
-If you are not 100% certain the decision to quickly start divorce proceedings in your preferred country may mean that it makes it harder to reconcile if that is what you later decide that is what you would like to do;
+- Am I sure I want to get divorced?
+If you are not certain then taking the decision to quickly start divorce proceedings in your preferred country may mean it is harder to reconcile

-• Is it likely that my spouse will be honest about his or her finances and want to reach a fair financial settlement?
-If your spouse is likely to want to reach a reasonable financial agreement then starting early divorce proceedings in your choice of country might alienate them and make it harder to reach a financial agreement.
-However if your spouse isn’t likely to be honest about the family finances then issuing speedy divorce proceedings in your choice of divorce Court where the Court has strong powers to order financial disclosure and enforce financial orders may be in your interests;
+- Is it likely that my spouse will be honest about his or her finances and want to reach a fair financial settlement?
+If your spouse probably wants to reach a reasonable financial agreement then starting early divorce proceedings in your choice of country might alienate them and make it harder to reach a financial agreement.
+However, if your spouse isn’t likely to be honest about the family finances then issuing speedy divorce proceedings in your choice of divorce court, where the court has strong powers to order financial disclosure and enforce financial orders, maybe in your interests

-• Do I know where either of us could start divorce proceedings and the financial implications to me of my spouse starting the divorce proceedings in the country of their choice?
-If you don’t know the answer to this question it is really important to get speedy advice from a divorce solicitor on the potential choices of country in which the divorce proceedings could be started as well as the types and range of financial orders that could be made in each country where the divorce proceedings could potentially be issued;
+- Do I know the financial implications to me of my spouse starting the divorce proceedings in the country of their choice?
+If you don’t know the answer to this question it is really important to get speedy help from a divorce solicitor on the potential choices of country in which the divorce proceedings could be started as well as the types and range of financial orders that could be made in each country where the divorce proceedings could potentially be issued

-• Is it financially worth starting divorce proceedings in my choice of country?
+- Is it financially worth starting divorce proceedings in my choice of country?
 Sometimes racing to start divorce proceedings in your choice of country isn’t justified in terms of the size of the financial award against any extra legal costs that might arise in arguing over the country where the divorce should be heard.
-In the case of Mrs Thum the legal costs of divorce solicitors taking the case to the Court of Appeal were justified to her because of the likely difference in approach to the division of family assets and the size of the financial award between the English Court and her husband’s preferred choice of the German Court to deal with their divorce proceedings.
+In other situations, it can make a massive difference

 International divorce and divorce solicitors

 If there is potentially more than one country in which divorce proceedings could be started it is important that you choose your divorce solicitors with care.
 Why?
-Not all divorce solicitors have experience of international divorce proceedings and choice of Court jurisdictions or always appreciate the need for speed to avoid a spouse starting the divorce proceedings in a country that isn’t favourable to you.
+Not all divorce solicitors have experience with international divorce proceedings and choice of court jurisdictions or always appreciate the need for speed to avoid your husband or wife starting the divorce proceedings in a country that isn’t favourable to you.

-How do you chose a specialist divorce solicitor for an international divorce?
-A good start point is to find a solicitor who is a member of the International Academy of Family Lawyers, a worldwide association of family and divorce solicitors who are recognised as experts in their field in their countries of practice.
-The divorce solicitor won’t be able to tell you the exact divorce laws and the difference in approach to financial claims on divorce in Australia, South Africa or Sweden but they will be able to readily obtain expert opinions and advice from fellow members of the International Academy of Family Lawyers as they are well used to the need for speedy expert divorce advice in international divorces.
+A divorce solicitor won’t be able to tell you the exact divorce laws and the difference in approach to financial claims on divorce in Australia, South Africa, or the Middle East but they will be able to readily obtain expert opinions and advice from fellow members of the International Academy of Family Lawyers because they know the right questions to ask and are used to obtaining speedy expert divorce advice in international divorces.